etler/rule/README.md

     '.data': -> ->'inner'

 #####Arrays
-Each element in an array is concatenated together, before being added
+Each element in an array will be inserted in order to the given position

     '.data': ['R','U','L','E']